 COLLABORATIVE DIVORCE: Collaborative divorce is a specialized divorce process that is completely controlled by the parties and their attorneys.
 The best way to think about it is that it is like building a container around your divorce process, and everything happens within that container, according to your agreements.
 The parties also build a team of qualified professionals, depending on the unique needs of their case, that

 LITIGATION: This is when your attorney files a petition for divorce and takes it through the normal procedural steps for litigation, which may include numerous hearings and possibly a trial.
 Effective litigation work is highly specialized and requires a very specific set of legal skills.

 CALL ONE OF OUR QUALIFIED ATTORNEYS TODAY TO DISCUSS YOUR CASE

 The attorneys at New Mexico Legal Group practice solely in the area of divorce and family law.
 We have dozens of years of experience in thousands of cases, and we are qualified to handle any type of divorce that might be right for your situation.
-To speak with a qualified attorney, call us at (505) 843-7303 to set up your initial consultation.
+Our team serves clients throughout New Mexico in Albuquerque, Las Cruces, and Rio Rancho.
+To speak with a qualified attorney, call us at (505) 876-9175 to set up your initial consultation.
 We look forward to working with you.